Graduate Application FAQs

 - Read their key papers, especially recent ones, to demonstrate serious interest in their work

-- Once a line of communication is established with someone you want to work with, STAY in contact; faculty are busy and they may be either very brief or very late (or very both) in their communications—this doesn't signal disinterest
+- Once a line of communication is established with someone you want to work with, STAY in contact; faculty are busy and they may be either very brief or very late (or both) in their communications—this doesn't signal disinterest

 - If you can, set up a meeting over Zoom or visit their lab in-person